Friends & Family

 Discrimination, harassment, and sexual assault can impact a student's emotional and psychological well-being.
-The Texas State University Equity and Access Office provides a safe place for reporting, investigating and addressing incidents involving discrimination, harassment, or sexual assault.
-The Director of Equity &Access, Dr. Gilda Garcia, is also the Title IX Coordinator responsible for managing the university's process for investigating and taking action when reports of sexual misconduct, including sexual assault, are filed.
-To make a report, please contact Dr. Garcia at 512.245.2539.
+The Texas State University Equity and Inclusion Office provides a safe place for reporting, investigating and addressing incidents involving discrimination, harassment, or sexual assault.
+The Director of Equity & Inclusion, Ameerah McBride, is also the Title IX Coordinator responsible for managing the university's process for investigating and taking action when reports of sexual misconduct, including sexual assault, are filed.
+You can make an online report, or contact Alexandria Hatcher, Title IX Coordinator, at 512.245.2539.

 The Student Learning Assistance Center (SLAC) provides academic support programs including a walk-in tutoring lab, Supplemental Instruction, Tutor Corps for student veterans, and online resources.
 Located in the Alkek Library, students may use any of SLAC’s resources at no additional cost.